signalogic/SigSRF_SDK/README.md

   * input and output USB audio
   * test and measure packet RFCs, jitter buffer, packet loss and other stats, and more

 For both mediaMin and mediaTest, reference application C/C++ source code is included.
-The demos are based on deployed production code used in high capacity, real-time applications.
+The apps are based on deployed production code used in high capacity, real-time applications.
 Performance measurements can be made that are accurate and competitive with other commercially available software.

 <sup>1 </sup>Includes non-3GPP and non-ITU codecs such as MELPe

-<a name="iaTestDemo"></a>
+<a name="iaTest"></a>
-### iaTest Demo
+### iaTest

-The <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/iaTest_readme.md">iaTest demo page</a> gives example command lines for image analytics and OpenCV testing.
-The iaTest demo performs image analytics operations vs. example surveillance video files and allows per-core performance measurement and comparison for x86 and coCPU cores.  .yuv and .h264 file formats are supported.
+The <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/iaTest_readme.md">iaTest page</a> gives example command lines for image analytics and OpenCV testing.
+The iaTest app performs image analytics operations vs. example surveillance video files and allows per-core performance measurement and comparison for x86 and coCPU cores.  .yuv and .h264 file formats are supported.
 Application C/C++ source code is included.

-<a name="paTestDemo"></a>
+<a name="paTest"></a>
-### paTest Demo
+### paTest

-The <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/paTest_readme.md">paTest demo page</a> gives example command lines for a predictive analytics application that applies algorithms and deep learning to continuous log data in order to predict failure anomalies.
+The <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/paTest_readme.md">paTest page</a> gives example command lines for a predictive analytics application that applies algorithms and deep learning to continuous log data in order to predict failure anomalies.
 Application Java and C/C++ source code is included.

 <a name="DocumentationSupport"></a>
 # Documentation, Support, and Contact